geomenke/QGIS2025_Working_with_Point_Cloud_Data_in_QGIS/README.md

 * Creating profiles and cross sections.
 * Styling point clouds using different attributes and color palettes.
 * Filtering and clipping point clouds to focus on specific areas of interest.
-* Performing basic point cloud processing tasks, such as calculating point density and creating digital elevation models.
+* Performing basic point cloud processing tasks, such as calculating point density and creating digital surface models.
-* Editing point clouds to remove noise or correct errors.
+* Editing point clouds to correct attribute errors.

 By the end of this workshop, you will be able to use QGIS to effectively visualize, analyze, and process point cloud data.